FCC/706_map/visualization/readme.md

 readme.md
 =========

-706_map
+706_maps - map for the 706 report
 =======

-map for the 706 report

 Fixed Map
 =========

 The fixed map is a 6 color categorical map showing places with at least a certain access stratified by rural or urban classification.
 The color scheme is based on a lookup value for available at the benchmark or not in rural or urban (4 classes), is unpopulated, or is water.
 A final dataset showing tribal areas is outlined.

-The classes attribute structure is: a field called myvalue with this codes:
+The classes attribute structure is a field called myvalue with these codes:

 1. fixed availability at 3/768
 2. unavailable at 3/768 w/ population